jrblom2/Franka-Emika-Admittance-Control/README.md

 Available executables are as follows and all require the robot IP:

-`admittance`: the primary point of the project.
-Sets up sensor and uses data to perform admittance control while keeping the EE locked to XYZ only.
-So no roll, pitch, or yaw.
-Additionally takes an option for what mode to run: TRACK is the defualt behavior while SPRING and SPRINGDEMO can be used for testing.
+`admittance {config_name} {ROS_publish?}`: the primary point of the project.
+Sets up sensor and uses data to perform admittance control.
+The name of a config to control the behavior must be specified as well as whether or not data should additionally be published over ROS.
+May impact performance at high Hz, values are "TRUE" or "FALSE".

 `white_light`: impedance control example